wach128/cordova-plugin-health/README.md

 ### Manual setup in Capacitor (Ionic)

 Capacitor does not automatically include all changes to AndroidManifest.xml or gradle files from plugin.xml.
-This is a short guide to do this manually.
-Based on plugin v3.0.0 and @capacitor/android v5.5.1.
-Future versions may be different.
+This is a short guide to do it manually.
+Based on plugin v3.1.0 and @capacitor/android v5.5.1, future versions may be different.

 1. install the plugin, DO NOT USE awesome-codova-plugin, it hasn't been updated yet `npm install cordova-plugin-health`.
 Build the app as you would normally do `npm run build`, sync it with the android code `npx cap sync` and get the Android project in Android Studio (suggested) `npx cap open android` or another editor.